-For 2019, the School's facility is shared with Mater Academy Middle School and Mater Performing Arts and Entertainment Academy (charter schools under Mater Academy, Inc.).
+For 2020, the School's facility is shared with Mater Academy Middle School and Mater Performing Arts and Entertainment Academy (charter schools under Mater Academy, Inc.).
 Management allocates a proportionate share of leases, salaries, lunch receipts, food and supplies, and other expenses to each school individually based on student enrollment and usage of facilities and staff to these schools and other schools operated by Mater Academy, Inc.

-The School's lunch program is shared with various schools.
-Revenues and expenses related to such program have been allocated based on FTE equivalent for purposes of presentation in the financial statements.
+The School's lunch program and other resources are shared with various schools.
+Revenues and expenses related to such programs and resources have been allocated based on FTE equivalent for purposes of presentation in the financial statements.
 In addition, Mater Academy Middle School and Mater Performing Arts and Entertainment Academy's student activities account is recorded in the School's books.

-Mater Academy, Inc. charged all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
-Mater Academy High School paid Mater Academy, Inc. approximately \$334,100 in connection with these charges during the year.
+As a result of these allocations, there was approximately \$186,000 due from Mater Academy Middle and \$47,000 due from Mater Performing Arts and Entertainment Academy, Inc. charged all its affiliated schools an assessment for shared corporate costs and accreditation expenses.
+Mater Academy High School paid Mater Academy, Inc. approximately \$318,840 in connection with these charges during the year, of which approximately \$79,000 is included in accounts payable.